reshmabidikar/slate/source/includes/_payment.md

 **Response**

-If successful, returns a status code of 201 and an empty body.
+If successful, returns a 201 status code.
+In addition, a Location header is returned with the URL to retrieve the custom fields associated with the payment.

 ### Retrieve payment custom fields